SteveTrewick/SerialPort/README.md

   exposed via `/dev/ttyUSB*` or `/dev/ttyACM*`.
 Some boards appear as `/dev/ttyS*` and require passing the full path to `open(path:)`.

+## Termios
 This is an incomplete implementation as of the yet, particularly with regards to the full set of termios options and is highly experimental.
-Honestly, this whole thing got way out of hand while I was just building something to fling a couple of bytes at an Arduino so that I can trigger a radio PTT.
+Honestly, this whole thing got way out of hand while I was just building something tofling a couple of bytes at an Arduino so that I can trigger a radio PTT.
+You can directly specify termios options through `port.configure` as shown below.

 ## PortManager